torvalds/linux/Documentation/admin-guide/rtc.rst

 New portable "RTC Class" drivers:  /dev/rtcN
 --------------------------------------------

-Because Linux supports many non-ACPI and non-PC platforms, some of which have more than one RTC style clock, it needed a more portable solution than expecting a single battery-backed MC146818 clone on every system.
+Because GNU/Linux supports many non-ACPI and non-PC platforms, some of which have more than one RTC style clock, it needed a more portable solution than expecting a single battery-backed MC146818 clone on every system.
 Accordingly, a new "RTC Class" framework has been defined.
 It offers